Getting a Low Interest Rate

-When you are offered a "rate lock" from the lender, it means that you are guaranteed to keep a specific interest rate over a certain number of days for your application process.
+When you're offered a "rate lock" from a lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days for your application process.
 This keeps you from getting through your whole application process and finding out at the end that your interest rate has gotten higher.

-There are other ways to get a low rate, in addition to agreeing to a shorter rate lock period.
-The bigger down payment you can make, the lower your interest rate will be, since you will have more equity from the start.
-You might choose to pay points to reduce your interest rate for the life of the loan, meaning you pay more up front.
-To many people, this makes sense and is a good deal..
+There are other ways to get a good rate, in addition to agreeing to a shorter rate lock period.
+A bigger down payment will result in a reduced interest rate, since you will have more equity at the start.
+You can pay points to bring down your interest rate over the loan term, meaning you pay more initially.
+To a lot of people, this makes sense and is a good deal..

 Do you have a question regarding a mortgage program?